-Remember the linoleum flooring that seemed to be in every 1970s kitchen?
-The vinyl flooring was extremely popular during the seventies because it was durable and easy to care for.
-With more and more women entering the workforce, flooring manufactures marketed linoleum as a flooring product that didn’t need routine waxing, saving housewives and working women (sexist, we know) from the back-breaking chore of waxing the kitchen floor.
+Remember the linoleum and vinyl flooring that seemed to be in every 1970s kitchen?
+The durability and versatility of vinyl or linoleum flooring made these materials extremely popular during the '70s.
+With more and more women entering the workforce, flooring manufactures marketed them as a flooring product that didn’t need routine waxing, saving housewives and working women (sexist, we know) from the back-breaking chore of waxing the kitchen floor.

 In keeping with the groovy times, flooring décor was anything but plain.
-Linoleum was available in a wide variety of crazy patterns and colors schemes that accompanied the questionable interior design trends of the decade.
+Linoleum and vinyl were available in a wide variety of crazy patterns and color schemes that accompanied the questionable interior design trends of the decade.

-Yes, harvest gold …indeed, most shades of yellow…was the go-to color of the '70s kitchen.
-Not only was it a hot linoleum color, but it could be found on appliances, wallpaper, cabinets, curtains, back-splashes, and accessories.
+Harvest gold was the go-to color of the '70s kitchen (and indeed, most shades of yellow were considered desirable).
+Not only was it a hot linoleum and vinyl color, but it could be found on appliances, wallpaper, cabinets, curtains, back-splashes, and accessories.

 Faux Bricks, Faux Wood, Faux Tile

 Why bother with real wood or stone floors when you could have the fake stuff?
-Linoleum manufacturers developed several styles of vinyl flooring that was meant to look like wooden boards, stone pavers, or bricks.
+Manufacturers developed several styles of linoleum or vinyl flooring that was meant to look like wooden boards, stone pavers, or bricks.
 As the Bicentennial rolled around, home decorating trends recalled our pioneer days with an emphasis on rustic-looking flooring.
-With linoleum, 1970s homeowners could have the best of both worlds…an old-fashioned looking floor with easy maintenance.
+With durable floor coverings, 1970s homeowners could have the best of both worlds: an old-fashioned looking floor with easy maintenance.

 1970s kitchen floors were anything but plain.
-Linoleum was available in lots of bold patterns and homeowners loved them.
+Linoleum and vinyl were available in lots of bold patterns and homeowners loved them.
 While today, we may think the patterned flooring gives the kitchen a rather busy look, it was all the rage in the '70s.
 Some patterns featured geometric shapes while others took their inspiration from nature.
-Still, others were modeled after Mediterranean terraces.
+Still others were modeled after Mediterranean terraces.

-Some of the linoleum flooring for the 1970s posed a danger to people, and we aren’t talking about getting your sock snagged on a crack.
-Cheaper linoleum had a tendency to crack and cause tripping hazards.
+Some of the linoleum and vinyl flooring of the 1970s posed a danger to people, and we aren’t talking about getting your sock snagged on a crack.
+Cheaper coverings had a tendency to crack and cause tripping hazards.
 Some of the vinyl flooring manufactured during the 1970s contained asbestos, a carcinogenic material that could also cause breathing trouble.
-It wasn’t until the 1980s that the dangers of asbestos were discovered and the linoleum manufacturers stopped using it in their vinyl flooring.
+It wasn’t until the 1980s that the dangers of asbestos were discovered and manufacturers stopped using it in their vinyl flooring.